pchj/ModelEarth-RealityStream/README.md

 	streamlit hello

-If needed, you can uninstall all instances of Streamlit, the reinstall and restart terminal.
+If you get a cli error, you can uninstall all instances of Streamlit.
+Then reinstall and restart terminal.
 This should remove an older version from the anaconda folder.

 	pip uninstall streamlit
 	pip install streamlit